Sorakri/Sorakri.github.io/README.md

 This is much more interesting then that white dot from earlier.

 # Thats all.
-Well, now you know how to use the Mars Rover API; sending it requests, looking through the results, and using the API's page to learn how to structure the requests.
-Our final code was
+You now know how to use the Mars Photos API.
+You can send requests to NASA, and you know how you can change your request by looking at the API guide.
+In the end, our final code to for sending and receiving the request is:

 ```markdown
 var req = new XMLHttpRequest();